Sesquipedalian/freespace2.tmbundle/README.md

 ##Installation

+###TextMate

 1. Download the zip file of the source code.
 2. Unzip it.
 3. Rename the resulting folder to `freespace2.tmbundle`.
 4. Double-click `freespace2.tmbundle` to have TextMate install it.

+###SublimeText

+1. Complete steps 1 through 3 in the TextMate installation instructions.
+2. Use Sublime Text's "Browse Packages..." menu option to open its packages folder.
+3. Drag freespace2.tmbundle into that folder
+4. Restart Sublime Text.